 Room calibration & measurements

-Automatic room correction and height-channel tuning (using mics or app-guided sweeps) were tested in different layouts: couch-centered, off-axis, and large living-room setups.
-Good calibration noticeably tightened imaging and reduced boomy bass.
+Automatic room correction and height-channel tuning — tested via microphone or app-guided sweeps — were evaluated across different layouts: couch-centered, off-axis, and large living-room setups.
+The best models with built-in calibration noticeably tightened imaging and reduced boomy bass, adapting well across all three environments.

 Practical connectivity & usability

-We checked HDMI eARC/ARC, optical fallback, Bluetooth, USB, game-specific presets, and app/remote ergonomics.
-Tip: always test soundbars with your PS5/Xbox set to bitstream/auto and the bar in passthrough to verify behavior before buying.
+We checked HDMI eARC/ARC, optical fallback, Bluetooth, USB, game-specific presets, and app and remote ergonomics.
+Before buying, always test with your PS5 or Xbox set to bitstream/auto and the bar in passthrough mode to verify real-world behavior.
+For a closer look at models that deliver a genuinely immersive audio experience, the options below are worth your attention.

 How we validated with consoles

-Beyond specs, we cross-checked manufacturer claims with independent reviews (e.g., Rtings, Sound & Vision) and hands-on tests using Atmos demo tracks and in-game scenes (sound effects-heavy titles) to ensure the bar preserves spatial cues and keeps controller-to-audio timing intact.
+Beyond specs, we cross-checked manufacturer claims with independent reviews from sources like Rtings and Sound & Vision, alongside hands-on tests using Atmos demo tracks and effects-heavy in-game scenes — ensuring each model preserves spatial cues and keeps controller-to-audio timing intact.

 Sonos Arc — Best for Atmos-First, Music-Friendly Gaming